This document provides details regarding the Dryad MQTT Sensor Data Integration.

 To subscribe to topics and receive messages, you'll need an MQTT client to connect with the Dryad external MQTT broker.
 You can configure your MQTT client to communicate with the Dryad external MQTT broker based on one of the following options:

 Dryad uses the default Quality of Service (QoS) level, which is QoS level 0 (delivery at most once) when publishing messages.
 So the maximum level of QoS the subscriber can expect is also 0.
-Read the Eclipse Mosquitto MQTT man page for more information.
+Read the Eclipse Mosquitto for more information.

 This section describes all the Dryad external MQTT topics that you can subscribe to, either insecurely or securely, along with examples: